ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 In {{datagrams}}, this document describes HTTP Datagrams: a convention that supports the bidirectional and optionally multiplexed exchange of data inside an HTTP connection.
-While HTTP Datagrams are associated with HTTP requests, they are not part of message content.
+While HTTP Datagrams are associated with HTTP requests, they are not a part of message content.
 Instead, they are intended for use by HTTP extensions (such as the CONNECT method) and are compatible with all versions of HTTP.